-- Cook your own meals – While eating out isn’t too expensive here, if you’re on a budget it will be cheaper if you cook your own meals.
-Head to a local grocery store and save your budget!
+- Cook your own meals – While eating out isn’t too expensive here, if you’re on a budget it’s cheaper if you cook your own meals.
+Head to a local grocery store and save your money!

-- Get the Budapest Card – The Budapest Card is a travel pass that will give you big discounts and deals on attractions and activities in the city.
-You also get a lot of FREE stuff, including access to public transport, entry to the Lukács thermal baths, and entry to 17 museums.
-A 24-hour card costs 6,945 HUF ($25 USD), a 48-hour card costs about 10,418 HUF ($37.52 USD), and 72-hour card costs 21,127 HUF ($76 USD).
-There are also 96-hour and 120-hour cards available.
-The more days you purchase, the lower the daily price.
+- Get the Budapest Card – The Budapest Card is a travel pass that provides discounts and deals on attractions and activities in the city.
+You get free public transport, entry to the Lukács thermal baths, and admission to 17 museums.
+A 24-hour card costs 11,870 HUF, a 48-hour card costs 17,600 HUF, and a 72-hour card costs 23,000 HUF.

 How to Get Around Budapest

-Just having a ticket does not mean you are ok to travel, you need to validate the ticket on entering the transport to validate it.
-If you are caught using public transport without a validated ticket you are liable for an on the spot fine.
+You need to validate tickets before riding.
+If you are caught using public transport without a validated ticket you are liable for an on-the-spot fine.

-If you know you are going to be using public transport while in Budapest then it may be worth purchasing a 24-hour transit costing around 1,650 HUF ($6 USD).
-You can also get a 72-hour card for around 4,150 HUF ($15 USD).
-More information is available about tickets by visiting www.bkv.hu.
+If you know you are going to be using public transport while in Budapest then it may be worth purchasing a 24-hour transit pass for 1,650 HUF.
+You can also get a 72-hour card for around 4,150 HUF.

-Trains – There are three main railway stations in Budapest that connect the capital with other cities in Hungary as well as to other capital cities such as Vienna.
+Train – There are three main railway stations in Budapest that connect the capital with other cities in Hungary as well as to other neighboring countries.
+The 2.5-hour ride to Vienna can be done for as little as 3,680 HUF while the 2.5-hour trip to Bratislava costs around 4,500 HUF.
+The trip to Pecs also takes around 2.5 hours and costs around 4,500 HUF.

-Ferry – There are two forms of public water transport, the Danube River Ferry Service and the Riverboats (only operate from May-September).
-The Danube River Ferry Service runes between Újpest and Millenniumi Városközpont.
-While the Riverboats operate the services between Boráros tér and Pünkösdfürdo.
-The Riverboats depart every 1.5 hours between 8am and 8pm with ticket prices ranging from 250-1,000 HUF ($1-$4 USD).
+Ferry – There are two forms of public water transport in Budapest: the Danube River Ferry Service and the Riverboats (which only operate from May-September).
+The Danube River Ferry Service runs between Újpest and Millenniumi Városközpont while the Riverboats operate the services between Boráros tér and Pünkösdfürdo.
+The Riverboats depart every 90 minutes between 8am and 8pm with ticket prices ranging from 250-1,000 HUF

 When to Go to Budapest

-However, I think the best time to visit Budapest is shoulder season in the spring and fall (April to May and September to October, respectively).
-It’s still warm during this time but there aren’t as many crowds and prices are cheaper.
-It’s also easier to meet locals!
+However, while the summer is the most popular time to visit, I think the best time to visit Budapest is the shoulder season in the spring and fall (April-May and September-October).
+It’s still warm, with temperatures hovering between 12-16°C (54-62°F), and there aren’t as many crowds.
+Prices are cheaper too.

 How to Stay Safe in Budapest

-Other things to be aware of are large bar and restaurant bills.
-It is mostly solo male travelers who become the target of the large bar bill scam. be He will approached by a group of women who will ask for a light or directions.
-They will then ask if he wan’t to come for a drink in a nearby bar.
-When the bill comes it will be very expensive and they will be unable to pay their share.
-This is a very common scam and the women are woking for the bar.
-If you aren’t sure if it is a scam or not then try suggesting you all go to a different bar than the one they suggest.
+One scam to be mindful of is the “large bar and restaurant bill” scam.
+It’s mostly solo male travelers who are the target of this scam.
+The scam starts when you are approached by a group of women who ask for a light or directions.
+They then ask if you want to come for a drink in a nearby bar.
+When the bill comes, it is very expensive and they will be unable to pay their share.
+This is a very common scam as the women are working for the bar.
+If you aren’t sure if it is a scam or not, try suggesting you all go to a different bar than the one they suggest.

 Budapest Travel Guide: The Best Booking Resources